Our vision

 she works on projects focused on improving patient care and culturally safe practices.

-Mireille is a sociable and dynamic person who invests herself wholeheartedly in her projects.
-She has returned to her native region to establish her family there and has two rambunctious one-year-old cats!
+Mireille is a sociable and dynamic person who invests wholeheartedly in her projects.
+She has returned to her native region to establish her family and has two rambunctious one-year-old cats!
 She likes crime novels, group dance lessons and action movies.

 Patients partners